 The Yew and the Church

 Yews are probably the most common trees found in old churchyards around Britain.
-Glennie Kindred observes that a lot of the churchyard yews were probably there before the churches were built, making them an earlier gathering place for small communities.
+Glennie Kindred observes that a lot of the churchyard yews were probably there before the churches were built, making them an earlier gathering place for small communities (1997).
 The Fortingall yew predates Christianity itself.
+Lee agrees with this theory, saying the Celts planted yews at their holy sites, which the Christians adopted as a custom (1998: 570).

-Fred Gillam asserts that churchyard yews were actually planted to provide a wood source for longbows (2008, 44).
+Fred Gillam asserts that churchyard yews were actually planted to provide a wood source for longbows (2008: 44).
 However, Margaret Baker disagrees since one tree only provided enough wood for five bows, and many trees still survive in churchyards.
+Perhaps MR Lee is right when he asserts that farmers preferred yews in churchyards than on their land.
+At least that kept the toxic trees away from horses and cattle (1998: 571).

 The Yew and Death